sdobreff/vscode-php-resolver/README.md

 - Extension supports importing classes not only from PSR4 but also WordPress format - `class-<name of the class>`.
 It automatically checks for namespace declarations in the files and extracts data from there.
 - Extension adds file size info in the status bar
+- `Expand with namespace` command will expand the selected class with its namespace, if there are more than one class candidate - you have to make a manual selection.
+  **Note**: if you have to make a manual selection but you close the dialog without making a selection, and `phpResolver.leadingSeparator` is set to true (default), namespace wont be added but the class will be prefixed with '\'.

+If there is a class which is part of the same namespace as the current one, it wont be added to the dialog (if there are multiple class candidates - check the `Expand with namespace` above) and it wont be added to the `use` section of the class.

 ## Commands